Ecuador Tayos Cave – Cueva de los Tayos

 Oilvirds living inside Tayos Cave

-This place formed about 200 millons years BF, have an elevation of 800m, the largest of three entrances is 65 meter deep (almost a building of 20 floors).
+This place formed about 200 millons years BF.
+Also the cave have an elevation of 800m, the largest of three entrances is 65 meter deep (almost a building of 20 floors).
 Coord: 77° 47’34”W and 1°56’00”S

 Cave of the oilbirds

-In 1964 Juan Moricz clamed that he found a metallic library and other artifacts of a lost civilization in a cave of Ecuador.
-Eric Fontane asked for photos and information to Moricz and wrote a book called “The gold of gods”, a best seller translated in 25 languages.
+In 1964, Juan Moricz claimed that he had found a metallic library and other artifacts of a lost civilization in a cave in Ecuador.
+Subsequently, Eric Fontane requested photos and information from Moricz and authored a book titled The Gold of the Gods, which became a bestseller and was translated into 25 languages.

-He said that “The cave Tayos is not an archaeological monument but is geological, the cave is morphological ancient formations which are naturally not been modified by man, being one of the most important in South America”.
+He said that “The cave Tayos is not an archaeological monument but is geological.
+The cave is morphological ancient formations which are naturally not been modified by man.
+Being one of the most important in South America”.

 Inside there is a big location called Cathedral (altitude: 12 m, longitude: 20 m), formed naturally by water and rockslides in different shapes.
 Geolocally it is formed by limestones, tectonic movements absoved by water in a process of millon of years creating passageways, waterfalls and water seepage .